Rethinking Portfolio Construction for the New Global Realities

 VENUE

-The Pensions Asset Allocation Summit will be held in London.
+The Pensions Asset Allocation Summit will be held at Butchers’ Hall in the City of London.

 Attendance to the event is FREE for pension funds, employers, government representatives.